Warning: may contain content of an ironic, satirical or not strictly true nature

 Never let it be said that Bankstone Director Andy Jones is a fussy man.
-His hosts at the recent British Insurance Awards event in London were, however, somewhat taken aback - in place of the usual ‘none’ or ‘vegetarian’ under dietary requirements - to find appended to his RSVP reply the following stipulations, penned under Andy’s guidance by fellow director Dickon Tysoe:
+His hosts at the recent British Insurance Awards event in London were, however, somewhat taken aback (in place of the usual ‘none’ or ‘vegetarian’ under dietary requirements) to receive the following stipulations, penned under Andy’s guidance by fellow director Dickon Tysoe:

 Thank you for inviting Andy.
-He is delighted to accept, however, there are one or two minor dietary do’s and don’ts you should bear in mind.
+He is delighted to accept, however, there are one or two minor dietary do’s and don’t’s that you should bear in mind.

 Tomatoes, for instance, can be problematic.
-Specifically it’s skins and pips and the like that constitute the sticking point for Andy tomato-wise.
-If you are absolutely confident that all such lumpy bits have been thoroughly broken down, in, for instance, soup, passata or puree, you might just get away with the odd tomato here and there.
+Specifically it’s skins and pips and things that constitute the sticking point for Andy tomatoes-wise.
+If you are absolutely confident that all such lumpy bits have been thoroughly broken down, in, for instance, soup, passata, or puree, you might just get away with the odd tomato here and there, but please exercise caution.
 Ketchup, of course, is always welcome.

 There are a couple of points to note on the fish front.
 Andy will most certainly not eat cod, coley, whiting, halibut, hake, haddock, skate, dab, dory, sole, dover sole, lemon sole, other sole, salmon, whitebait, sardines, pilchards, herring, mackerel, kippers, smoked fish of any kind, tuna, barracuda, barramundi, barramanilo, anchovies, bass, bream, brill, dorado, cuttlefish, dogfish, monkfish, nunfish, snapper, sprat, squid or octopus, sturgeon, trout, turbot, mullet (any colour), flounder, grounder, grouper, eel, plaice, marlin, megrim, gurnard or gilthead.
 He is, however, partial to a fish finger sandwich with salted butter, fresh white bread, and tomato ketchup, of course.